LiujunChen-site/LiujunChen-site.github.io/_pages/cv.md

 Education
 ======
-* B.Sc. in Marine Biopharmaceutics,College of Food Science & Technology, Shanghai Ocean University, Shanghai, China, 2010-2014
+* B.Sc. in Marine Biopharmaceutics,College of Food Science & Technology, Shanghai Ocean University, Shanghai, China.
-* M.Sc. in Biology, College of Life and Environmental Science, Wenzhou University, China, 2014-2017
+* M.Sc. in Biology, College of Life and Environmental Science, Wenzhou University, China.
-* Ph.D Candidate in College of Pharmacy, Department of Rady Faculty of Health Sciences, University of Manitoba, 2019- current
+* Ph.D Candidate in College of Pharmacy, Department of Rady Faculty of Health Sciences, University of Manitoba, Canada.

 Research Grants
 ======